Robinhood Review 2022: Best Trading App for Beginners

 My Honest Experience with Robinhood

-First off, Robinhood deserves a lot of respect by eliminating stock & options trading fees for customers, which forced change throughout the entire brokerage industry.
+First off, Robinhood deserves a lot of respect for eliminating stock & options trading fees for customers, which disrupted the entire brokerage industry.

 Robinhood literally changed the investing industry forever and I am very thankful for their contribution to American finance.

-However, I do realize the company isn’t perfect and lost a lot of their reputation during the Gamestop fiasco.
+However, I do realize the company isn’t perfect and lost a lot of its reputation during the Gamestop fiasco.

 Deleting the buy button was a desperate attempt to protect their hedge fund clients who pay Robinhood for order flow so they can trade against retail investors.